 I found myself using the chat feature to send links across devices.
 The notification tone is annoying, but there’s no way to change that.

-If you want to synchronise your clipboard on Windows, Craig suggests ArchiveCloud.
+You can sync your Android clipboard to Windows.
 For Mac users, Mihir recently wrote about Command-C and Scribe, which sync your Mac and iOS clipboards.

 Advertisements are another annoyance when using Feem.
 I tested Feem on Windows, Android (phone and tablet) and an iPhone, and asked a friend to use it on his iPad.
 Among these, the Windows version was the least annoying.